 Determine the Monetary Value of Your Potential Settlement

 When another driver’s negligence leads to a car accident, you might have the basis of a personal injury compensation claim.
 According to California Civil Code (CIV) §1431.2, you may be able to recover the following economic and non-economic financial damages in a personal injury claim:

 - Emotional pain and suffering

 When your legal team is ready to start assessing the monetary value of your claim, they may request your medical bills, details about your prognosis, vehicle repair bills, vehicle replacement values, proof of income statements, tax records, and other financial documents.
 Comply with any requests for these documents right away.
 Your legal team may use them to help prove the amount of your post-accident financial damages.

 Let Our Personal Injury Team Advocate for You

-After a car accident, our legal team might help you effectively navigate the car accident process and learn more about how a car accident settlement works.
-If you or someone you love was injured in a car accident, our personal injury team is ready to go to work on your behalf.
+After a car accident, our legal team might help you effectively navigate the car accident process.
+They can also help you learn more about car accident settlements.
+If you or someone you love suffered a car accident injury, our personal injury team is ready to go to work on your behalf.
 Contact Jacoby & Meyers Law Offices at (866) 559-7223 to find out how hard our team can fight for a favorable settlement for you.